pyodide/pyodide-blog/content/posts/marimo.md

 ## Using Pyodide to make marimo accessible to everyone

-The ability to run marimo notebooks in the browser via Pyodide excited us for three big reasons:
+We decided to port marimo to Pyodide for three big reasons.

-- By eliminating the need to install and manage a Python installation, a Pyodide-powered marimo would scientific computing accessible to everyone.
+- make scientific computing accessible to everyone by eliminating the need to install and manage Python;
-- By eliminating the financial and technical burden of deploying backend infrastructure, a Pyodide-powered marimo would make it extremely easy to share live, executable experiments, reports, and other computational documents with collaborators.
+- make it extremely easy to share executable notebooks by eliminating the financial and technical burden of deploying backend infrastructure;
-- By eliminating network requests to a remote Python runner, a Pyodide-powered marimo would provide a delightfully snappy development experience.
+- provide a delightfully snappy development experience by eliminating network requests to a remote Python runner.

-For these reasons, we decided to port marimo to work with Pyodide.
+Our motivation for combining marimo with Pyodide echoes the vision articulated by the developers of [Iodide](https://hacks.mozilla.org/2019/03/iodide-an-experimental-tool-for-scientific-communicatiodide-for-scientific-communication-exploration-on-the-web/), the experimental in-browser notebook for which
+Pyodide was originally created.
+While Iodide is no longer developed, we’re extremely grateful that it ushered Pyodide into existence.

 **The Pyodide-marimo playground.**
 We have developed a [Pyodide-powered marimo playground](https://marimo.new)